bdiaz29/Moving-Shot-Extraction-/README.md

 <p>
     To use this script you first need to download the optical flow models from <a href="https://github.com/PINTO0309/PINTO_model_zoo/tree/main/252_RAFT"> PINTO model zoo</a> and place it in the models folder.
-The script supports running onnx files or tensortRT enginers if you convert those files.
+The script supports running onnx files or tensortRT engines if you convert those files.

 </p>